ponylang/ponyc/INSTALL.md

   - If using Visual Studio 2017 or 2019, or Visual C++ Build Tools 2017 or 2019, make sure the latest `Windows 10 SDK (10.x.x.x) for Desktop` will be installed.

 Once you have installed the prerequisites, you can download the latest ponyc release from [bintray](https://dl.bintray.com/pony-language/ponyc-win/).

+Unzip the release file in a convenient location, and you will find `ponyc.exe` in the `ponyc\bin` directory.
+Following extraction, to make `ponyc.exe` globally available, add it to your `PATH` either by using Advanced System Settings->Environment Variables to extend `PATH` or by using the `setx` command, e.g. `setx PATH "%PATH%;<directory you unzipped to>\ponyc\bin"`